juliogomez/netdevops/README.md

 Everything is now back to the normal initial situation.

-Now, instead of running the Genie profiling command directly from the CLI, with Robot we will use the `initial_snapshot.robot` test definition file you will find in the `demos` directory.
-This file specifies the libraries to import, where the testbed file resides, and the test cases definition.
+Now, instead of running the Genie profiling command directly from the CLI, with Robot we will use the `initial_snapshot.robot` test definition file.
+[This file](./pyats/initial_snapshot.robot) specifies the libraries to import, where the testbed file resides, and the test cases definition.
 Please review this file and you will see the different steps in these test cases are defined with very simple language.

 First it will connect to the testbed devices: